SUBSCRIBE TO OUR FREE NEWSLETTER

 Daily news & progressive opinion—funded by the people, not the corporations—delivered straight to your inbox.

-As Washington, D.C. gears up for a Supreme Court showdown, experts this week are predicting that the person chosen to fill Justice Antonin Scalia's seat on the high court bench will have a huge impact on the fate of the planet.
+As Washington, D.C., gears up for a Supreme Court showdown, experts this week predict that the person chosen to replace Justice Antonin Scalia will have a huge impact on the planet's fate.

-Common Dreams previously reported that several high-profile cases hang in the balance in the wake of Scalia's death.
+Common Dreams previously reported that several high-profile cases hang in the balance after Scalia's death.
 But perhaps none will be as closely watched as the case that pits fossil fuel giants and Republicans against environmentalists and the Obama administration.

 "Any judge that sides with Big Oil over the American people has no place on our Supreme Court."